 - Flatten the ball of pastry and wrap in cling film.
 Place in the fridge to chill for 30 minutes.

 For the Pie Filling:

 - Whilst the pastry is chilling, prepare your pie filling.
 Melt the butter in a large wide-based non-stick pan.
 Then add leeks and sweet potatoes and fry for 10 minutes, stirring occasionally.

 - Add mixed herbs and crumble in a stock cube.
 Mix well.
 Then pour in dry white wine and 150ml of water.
 Bring to the boil and cook on high heat until the liquid is reduced by half.

 - Stir in the double cream and keep on cooking until the sauce has thickened.
 This will take about 5 minutes on high heat.
-Consistency of the sauce should be of thick cream.
+The consistency of the sauce should be that of thick cream.

 - Pour the mixture into a 1.5l pie dish.
 Then scatter the cubes of halloumi on top and set aside whilst you roll out the pastry.